jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 When I find that my tests are failing, I give myself a few minutes to spot the issue.
 If I can’t find it easily, then I `undo` changes until I’m back into a state where all tests are working once more, and I start anew.
 Hopefully I don’t have to `undo` too many changes.

 There have been a few times when I’ve gotten lax in running the test suite while working on the code, and when I do run the tests, at least one fails.
 The bug isn’t so obvious after several sets of changes.
-It can be a bit painful to watch code disappear that I wrote 15, 30 or even 60 minutes previously as I `undo`.
+It can be a bit painful to watch code disappear that I wrote 15, 30 or even 60 minutes ago as I `undo`.
 However, after I have gotten back to a passing state and start again, I run the test suite more frequently, and I find that progress goes much faster since it’s now the second time that I’m addressing the issue.

 I never had to `undo` changes for the same task more than once.

 # Tests Provide a Safety Net for Refactoring
-Let’s assume we have tests that specify and challenge the behaviors in our implementation.
+Let’s assume we have tests that specify and challenge the behaviors in our implementation sufficiently.

 Those tests provide a safety net that allows us to refactor our code with confidence.
-Recall that _refactor_ is changing the structure of the code without changing its behavior.
+Recall that _refactoring_ is changing the structure of the code without changing its behavior.
 Since good tests are behavior based, we should be able to refactor without fear of introducing a bug.
 If refactoring does introduce a bug, then at least one test will fail, and we’ll be able to address it quickly.

 Why would we want to refactor our code?
 Code can almost always be made cleaner.
 Refactor it to make it cleaner for the next developer.
+It's like picking up litter to make the sidewalks cleaner for everyone.

 We often make implementation decisions before we fully understand the customer’s domain.
-As we get feedback from previous releases, we may learn that some of our implementation decisions do not align with the customer’s domain.
+As we get feedback from previous releases, we may learn that some of our architecture, design or implementation decisions do not align with the customer’s domain.
 This misalignment might introduce friction making it more difficult to add new behaviors or enhance existing ones.

 If we knew then what we know now, would we have proceeded with this implementation?
 If the answer is __No__, then we may have identified a refactoring candidate.

 While I like time to ___think___ about my design, I’ve found that once I’m in the refactoring phase, I don’t need to ___think___ nearly as much.
-When I used to make updates to code before I understood how to leverage automated tests, I’d fret over my updates.
+When I used to make code updates before I understood how to leverage automated tests, I’d fret over my updates.
 I consider mini-proofs in my head.
 I’d always be concerned that I had missed something.
 Had I introduced a hidden bug lurking in the code?

 With automated tests I don’t worry about that nearly as much.
 I don’t need to overly think about a refactoring choice.
 I don’t run through every scenario in my head.
 The automated tests already cover them.
 If the tests pass after a refactoring step, then I move forward.
 If they fail, then I give myself a few minutes to spot the bug.
 If I can’t find it in a few minutes, I _undo_ my changes until the tests pass once more and start anew.

 Sometimes the changes are more than just localized refactoring.
-We gain new insights about the customer’s domain, such as abstractions we had not realized previously.
+We gain new insights about the customer’s domain, such as emerging  abstractions we had not realized previously.
 Enhancements at this scale affect class design.
 Classes may be split.
 Classes may be merged.
 New classes may be created.
 Some existing classes may be removed.

 I consider this redesign rather than refactoring, or at least it is refactoring at a larger scale.

 Unit tests tend to specify and confirm behavior scoped at classes.
-Since classes are being redesigned, their previous automated tests may need to be designed as well.
+Since classes are being redesigned, their previous automated tests may need to be redesigned as well.
 Some tests will remain as is.
 Some tests may need to be modified.
 Some tests may need to move to another class if the behavior moves to that class as well.

 # Tests Lead Toward Better More Modular Designs
 The complexities of unit tests and implementations tend to correlate.
 The complexity of the first one defined will cause the complexity of the second one defined.